AqilaFadia/Data-Scientist_Kalbe-Nutritionals/README.md

-# Data-Scientist_Kalbe-Nutritionals
+Data Scientist at Kalbe Nutritionals
-This is Project about my intern at Kalbe Nutritionals as Data Scientist
+This is an Project about my intern at Kalbe Nutritionals as a Data Scientist